davidTens/X-App/README.md

 # X-App

-The project is built with SwiftUI.
+This project is built with SwiftUI.